Introducing support for Universal & App Links

 For Android App Links, we will need your app's Package Name and all the SHA-256 fingerprints you use to sign your development or production APKs:

-After these have been saved, you are all set to start creating your first Dynamic Link.
+After these have been saved, you are all set to start implementing Universal Links in your apps.
+For more information about this, please check our iOS and Android guides.

 In our Links area, when creating a new link, you now have a new option called Dynamic Link.
 When you select this option, you will be able to select one of the prefixes you've previously created: